saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

         <span class="evolutionary_teal"><b>Teal:</b></span> Rightness, am I being true to myself, pursue life well lived<br />
       </p>
       <p>
         As the name implies, teal organizations have an <b>evolutionary purpose</b>.
 Instead of looking at 5 years ahead and plan for the year, they look 20 years ahead and plan for tomorrow.
 In order to achieve their goal, creating smarter groups are essential.
 These group focus on increasing in emotional intelligence and therefore increasing performance.
-By giving people authority and trusting them creativity and innovation is unleashed and therefore employee satisfaction is improved.
+By giving people authority and trusting them, creativity and innovation is unleashed and therefore employee satisfaction is improved.
       </p>
       <b>Metaphor:</b> Living Organism <br />
       <b>Example:</b> Morning Star <br />